aws-samples/aws-cudos-framework-deployment/terraform/cicd-deployment/README.md

 - Ensure all IAM capabilities are properly configured in each deployment
 - Verify prerequisites before deploying each component

-This manual approach provides more control over the deployment process and helps in troubleshooting, but requires careful attention to the deployment sequence and configuration consistency.
+This approach provides more control over the deployment process and helps in troubleshooting, but requires careful attention to the deployment sequence and configuration consistency.

 ## Timeouts